 5. The DME vendor will get the DME for you.

 - If Medicaid approves, the DME vendor will give you the DME or order it for you.

-If Medicaid does NOT approve, you can appeal the decision.
-To appeal, call Medicaid Member Services at 1-800-250-8427.
+- If Medicaid does NOT approve, you can disagree with the decision by filing an appeal.
+To file an appeal, call Medicaid Member Services at 1-800-250-8427.